|Planet Sludge: Millions of Leaking Natural Gas and Oil Wells Set to Foul Our Future|

 |Tuesday, 22 September 2015 00:00 | Written by Steven Kotler | Investigative Report|

 Major oil spills and natural-gas leaks certainly capture our attention.
 And in recent decades there have been many.
 They include accidental releases of fossil fuels into the environment (with millions of gallons noted in parentheses) in Kuwait during the Gulf War (240-336); Bay of Campeche, Mexico (140); Trinidad and Tobago, West Indies (88.3); Fergana Valley, Uzbekistan (87.7); Nowruz Oil Field, Persian Gulf (80); Angolan coast (80); Saldanha Bay, South Africa (78.5); off Brittany, France (68.7); off Nova Scotia, Canada (43); Genoa, Italy (42); Exxon Valdez spill off Alaska (11); and BP's Deepwater Horizon platform leak in the Gulf of Mexico (205).
-Yet, thanks to millions of unsupervised, abandoned, improperly capped wells, these represent just a small percentage of both the number of leaking wells and the amount of oil and gas released.
+And the 2015 natural gas blowout in California's Aliso Canyon discharged around 100,000 tons of methane with a climate impact equal to annual emissions from half a million cars.
+Yet, these represent just a small percentage of both the number of leaking wells and the amount of oil and gas released thanks to millions of unsupervised, abandoned, improperly capped wells.